plexiti/camunda-grails-plugin/README.md

 # camunda Grails plugin

 This plugin integrates **Camunda BPM** (all versions) with the **Grails 2** web application framework.

-A **Grails 3 version is currently under development.**
+:information_source: A **Grails 3 version is currently under development.**

 **[camunda BPM](http://camunda.org)** is a flexible framework for workflow and process automation.
 It's core is a native **[BPMN 2.0](http://www.omg.org/spec/BPMN/2.0/)** process engine that runs